nils-werner/crestic/README.md

 Usage
 -----

-This tool does not try to be clever, it simply maps any commandline options for restic to a key in an INI file.
-I.e. backing up your home directory with a password and an exclude-file
+This tool does not try to be clever, it simply maps any *commandline options* for `restic` to a *key in an config file*.

+For example, to use `restic` to back up your home directory with a password and an exclude-file, you would use

 ```Shell
 restic backup \